hesabe-tech-team/payment-package/README.md

                 true
             );
     ```
-   The last parameter is a boolean which indicates that `test` which environment are you on.
+   The last parameter is a boolean which indicates on which environment are you on.
    - `true`  = Sandbox
    - `false` = Production